brunoamanzechinaenyeze/JWT-CRASH-COURSE/README.md

 then we have to check of the password matches the user's password

 if (match) {
 The sign is first going to take our payload, which is essentially what we want to serialize and we are going to serialize a user object

-    and in order to serialize it we passed in a key into the jwt.sign() method const accessToken = jwt.sign(
+    and in order to serialize it we passed in a key into the jwt.sign() method

+const accessToken = jwt.sign(
 "username": foundUser.username,
 process.env.ACCESS_TOKEN_SECRET,
 { expiresIn:
 '40s'}
 )
 }

+### TO BE CONTINUED